UFO Kamen Yakisoban

-UFO Kamen Yakisoban: Kettler no Kuroi Inbō (UFO仮面ヤキソバン ケトラーの黒い陰謀, "UFO Mask Yakisoban: Kettler's Dark Conspiracy") is a Japan-exclusive beat 'em up video game for the Super Famicom which was released in 1994.
+UFO Kamen Yakisoban: Kettler no Kuroi Inbō (UFO仮面ヤキソバン ケトラーの黒い陰謀, "UFO Mask Yakisoban: Kettler's Dark Conspiracy") is a 1994 beat 'em up developed by KID and published by Den’Z for the Super Famicom.

 Background

 UFO Kamen Yakisoban was the main character, played by Michael Tomioka, in a series of TV commercials for "UFO" instant yakisoba noodles produced by Nissin Foods.
 A feature film was released in 1994 directly to VHS video, which also featured Dave Spector as Kettler.
 The theme from the movie, sung by Hironobu Kageyama, was released on a CD single.

 Video game

 The video game was initially only distributed as a prize, with 3,000 copies being promised as part of a prize draw among consumers of the eponymous instant yakisoba.
 This version features real-life pictures of the commercial actors on the cover and cartridge.
 Later, the game was released for sale, in a version that does not feature the actor's likenesses, and that lacks a congratulatory introduction.

 In the game, the noodle superhero wants to marry the princess, but Kettler wants her for himself.
 The hero wears a bowl of UFO yakisoba on his head.
 There are five stages to overcome until the princess can be rescued.